Chart Color Schemes

 Northern Beaches is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Northern Beaches, as per the latest Census evaluation, 96.0% of dwellings were houses, with 4.0% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is in contrast to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Northern Beaches stood at 36.7%, with mortgaged properties at 48.2% and rented ones at 15.1%.
+The dwelling structure in Northern Beaches, as per the latest Census evaluation, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Northern Beaches stood at 36.7%, with the rest being mortgaged (48.2%) or rented (15.1%).
 The median monthly mortgage repayment was $1,600, higher than Non-Metro Qld's average of $1,517.
 The median weekly rent figure in Northern Beaches was $300, compared to Non-Metro Qld's $305.
-Nationally, Northern Beaches' mortgage repayments were lower at $1,600 versus the Australian average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.
+Nationally, Northern Beaches' mortgage repayments were lower at $1,600 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing